widelang/draft/README.md

 -- Will output: 1 2 3
 ```

-You can create a Generator directly for the consumer:
+You can create an Iterator directly for the a generator Lambda:

 ```lua
 ~(item = () ~> {